3 reasons you can't afford to ignore ERP e-commerce

 The importance of e-commerce is clear.
-But to fully benefit from an online sales channel, companies need a set of technologies capable of meeting clients’ expectations.
+But to fully benefit from an online sales channel, companies need a set of technologies, that interconnect seamlessly, capable of meeting buyers’ expectations.
 So how can companies like yours achieve this?

 For starters, you need to be close to your client.
 You need to know everything about them to guide and personalize their purchasing process and create the best possible customer experience.
 This is particularly essential in the B2B market, where long-term relationships are of paramount importance.
 Furthermore, high-quality back-end processes should be facilitating your order and inventory management, billing, and fulfillment.
 If these processes aren’t in perfect order, it simply won’t be possible to deliver a great customer experience.